-5 Tips to Getting Better Sales Candidates from Your Recruiters
+5 Things Every Hiring Manager Needs to Know About Getting Better Sales Candidates from Your Recruiters

 Have you ever found working with a recruiter a frustrating experience?
 If you have, you are not alone.